-- 1. Looked after and previously looked after children. (see notes 2) - 2.
-Catholic children who are resident in the parish of St Joseph's, Wallasey (see notes 3, 9 &10)
+- 1. Baptised Catholic looked after and previously looked after children. (see notes 2&3) - 2.
+Looked after and previously looked after children. (see notes 2) - 3.
+Catholic children who are resident in the parish of St Joseph's, Wallasey (see notes 3, 7 & 8) - 4.
+Other Catholic children. (see note 3) - 5.
+Any other children.

-&lt;sup>1 This is for admission to the school at the start of the school year in September and not for applications made in-year
+1 This is for admission to the school at the start of the school year in September and not for applications made in-year